 This phase of “earnestly waiting” is called the “in between” stage of life; from dream to reality.
 These are the moments we must instinctively listen – have faith in our work and ourselves with a strong dose of gratitude for our dedication!

 When discouragement has imbued our senses, we fail to see the strength of our conviction, the original trajectory – the passion when starting the quest of our vision.
 We humans falter into our own rejection.
-Yet there is so much more in these moments of life to indurate; the conviction as we stood facing in our original plan.
-This moment, is the structure of gratitude where we must dig deep, for the Grit we must find within ourselves and continue that vision, knowing we will achieve!
+As we stand facing our original plan.
+This moment, is the structure of gratitude where we must dig deep, for the Grit we must find within ourselves, knowing we will achieve our vision!

 There are many opportunities coming our way and we must pull ourselves out of the negative mindset that awaits all around in seemingly innocent trappings.
 The TV-news, online headlines, venting complaining or blaming people.
 How can we circumvent the barrage of negativity and still be compassionate and aware of our global circumstances?